andrew/ultimate-awesome/README.md

 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
 - [awesome-consensus](https://github.com/dgryski/awesome-consensus) - Awesome list for Paxos and friends.
 - [awesome-cloudflare](https://github.com/zhuima/awesome-cloudflare) - ⛅️ 精选的 Cloudflare 工具、开源项目、指南、博客和其他资源列表。.
+- [sqlserver-kit](https://github.com/ktaranov/sqlserver-kit) - Useful links, scripts, tools and best practice for Microsoft SQL Server Database.
 - [awesome-generative-ai](https://github.com/filipecalegario/awesome-generative-ai) - A curated list of Generative AI tools, works, models, and references.
-- [sqlserver-kit](https://github.com/ktaranov/sqlserver-kit) - Useful links, scripts, tools and best practice for Microsoft SQL Server Database.
 - [awesome-engineering-management](https://github.com/engineering-management/awesome-engineering-management) - Pointers and tools for learning and day-to-day practice of engineering management & leadership.
 - [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
 PRs welcome!.
 - [awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be.
 - [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.
-- [awesome-cdk](https://github.com/kolomied/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [awesome-developer-experience](https://github.com/workos/awesome-developer-experience) - 🤘 A curated list of DX (Developer Experience) resources.
 - [awesome](https://github.com/chartjs/awesome) - A curated list of awesome Chart.js resources and libraries.
 - [awesome-wagtail](https://github.com/springload/awesome-wagtail) - A curated list of awesome packages, articles, and other cool resources from the Wagtail community.